 In 2018, I also won the University of Illinois Department of Media and Cinema Studies’ Excellence in Undergraduate Teaching Award and the University of Illinois’ Graduate Student Leadership Award (check out a post about it here!)

-My dissertation, which I am in the process of revising into a book manuscript, Open Mic?
-Gender and the Meritocratic Myth of Authenticity in the Cultural Production of Stand-up Comedy explores gender, labor, and gatekeeping in stand-up comedy as a media industry through several case studies including social media responses to Lindy West’s debate with Jim Norton about misogyny in comedy on FX’s Totally Biased with W Kamau Bell, the critical reception of television shows about women stand-up comics like Oxygen’s Funny Girls, and interviews with comics with marginalized gender identities and expressions in Champaign and Chicago.
+My current book project Open Mic?
+Authenticity and Gatekeeping in Stand-Up Comedy explores identity, power, and labor, particularly through the lens of gender, in stand-up comedy as a media industry through several case studies including social media responses to Lindy West’s debate with Jim Norton about misogyny in comedy on FX’s Totally Biased with W Kamau Bell, the critical reception of television shows about women stand-up comics like Oxygen’s Funny Girls, and interviews with comics with marginalized gender identities and expressions in Champaign and Chicago.
 Other ongoing projects include the exploration of television fandom on Twitter, including case studies on Comedy Central’s @midnight and Freeform’s Switched at Birth, stand-up comedy and Netflix, and comedy podcasting.

 I received my B.A. in English from Indiana University and my M.A. in Television, Radio, and Film from Syracuse University.
 Before returning to school, I worked for the New York Television Festival and for VOX, a voice-over talent agency in Los Angeles.